 As a community under the guidance of Christ we would like to commit ourselves to the Agape or Love: a love for each other, yes, but even bigger than us.
 Those coming to our ecclesia we do request to take on an attitude of friendship and brotherly love, but also committing ourselves to a Love for fellow humanity, and a Love for the environment, and a Love for our brothers and sisters in Christ.

-The Ecclesia Brussel-Leuven wants to be part of parishes that can grow all over Flanders, West Flanders, East Flanders, Antwerp, Limburg, Flemish Brabant, Walloon Brabant, Brussels-Capital Region, Hainaut, Liège, Namur, Luxembourg, or all the parts of the divided country Belgium, also when the nationalist parties would succeed to split the country after the 2015 legislation coming up soon.
+The Ecclesia Brussel-Leuven wants to be part of parishes that can grow all over Flanders, West Flanders, East Flanders, Antwerp, Limburg, Flemish Brabant, Walloon Brabant, Brussels-Capital Region, Hainaut, Liège, Namur, Luxembourg, or all the parts of the divided country Belgium, also when the nationalist parties would succeed to split the country after one or other legislation.

 The same for non-christadelphian material we consider it the right to put others to think and to know also about certain writings.
 As such we want to have the freedom to quote from other writers, than Christadelphians, and to put links to their writings in case such links can be available and could be useful.

-We prefer to work independently to help others to see what being involved and active servants of Christ and of God looks like, having the freedom to teach those who come along the meaning of the Body of Christ and so much more.
+We prefer to work independently to help others to see what is involved and how active servants of Christ and of God looks like, having the freedom to teach those who come along the meaning of the Body of Christ and so much more.

 We like everybody to know that for us it is important that every brother and or sister shall be able to live in freedom and having the freedom of speech, holding on the Biblical truths and to the truths to be self-evident, that all men are created equal, that they are endowed by their Divine Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.